RedPitaya/RedPitaya/doc/developerGuide/tft/TFT.rst

 +-----------------+-----+----------+--------+--------+----------+-----+-------------------+

-Since some of the signals share the I2C bus which already contains an EEPROM, there is a posibility there will be functional conflicts.
+Since some of the signals share the I2C bus which already contains an EEPROM, there is a possibility there will be functional conflicts.
 Although the probability of the I2C EEPROM going into an active state are low.
 I2C devices only react after an I2C start condition is present on the bus.
 The start condition requires both SDA and SCL signals to be low at the same time.
 Here it is assumed TFT display RESETn (active low) will not be active at the same time as the touch controller SPI SSn (active low) signal.

-Attempst to access the I2C EEPROM will not interfere with the display, but they will return a timeout.
+Attempts to access the I2C EEPROM will not interfere with the display, but they will return a timeout.
-This might (probably will) cause issues with applications using the I2C EEPROM, for example calibration access from Osciloscope app.
+This might (probably will) cause issues with applications using the I2C EEPROM, for example calibration access from *Oscilloscope* app.

-There is no MIO pin left for backlight control, the easiest solution is to hardwire the display backlight pin to VCC.
+There is no MIO pin left for backlight control, the easiest solution is to hard wire the display backlight pin to VCC.

 ===============
 SPI clock speed